Administration of Estates and other Probate Services

 The forms that are required will depend on where the deceased lived and the value and make up of their estate.
 Two points worth noting are that:

-• There is a fee to pay to obtain the grant (if the amount left is over £10,000)
+- There is a fee to pay to the Probate Registry to obtain the grant (if the estate value is over £5,000)

-If you would prefer, we can assist with the grant for you and advise on inheritance tax due, so that you so not have to attend court.
+If you would prefer, we can assist with the application for the grant for you and advise on any inheritance tax due, so that you do not have to attend court.

 Sydney Mitchell have a dedicated team of expert specialists who offer a Probate service and can help you deal with all the formalities required; we are used to dealing with estates, both large and small.